dart-lab/manual/docs/data-stats-open-science.md

 analysing data responsibly and transparently.
 We identified 6 ways to be responsible in our statistical analyses, and their reporting:

 1. Pre-register your analyses -- even if you can't do a registered report, think about publishing a protocol outlining your analysis plan in detail.
-This will save time later on and demonstrate transparency, and it goes some way to prevent inadvertent p-hacking
+This will save time later on and demonstrate transparency, and it goes some way to prevent inadvertent p-hacking.
 2. Report effect sizes as well as p-values and base your interpretation more on the former (indicating the size of any difference -- is it trivial?
 Is it meaningful?) rather than the latter.
 Effect sizes are